mcrwfrd/run-bucket/README.md

 # runBucket

-Paprplane is a super tiny web application for sending messages to your friends.
-Users can create accounts and send messages to their friends by indicating the correct username.

-Paprplane is a work in progress with many hurdles left to jump before it's production-ready:

-1. Change the database: Currently Paprplane uses a sqlite database, which I plan to migrate to PostgreSQL before taking this thing live.
-2. Improve aesthetics: Currently working with very minimal CSS so the app looks pretty bare-bones, especially the forms.
-Will probably integrate Bootstrap CSS.
-3. Validation Rules: Improve validation rules for email and other form inputs.
-4. Improve the name.
-There are alreay multiple messaging apps on the web working with some variation on the paper airplane theme.

-Paprplane is not live yet.
+runBucket helps you acheive your long-distance running goals by allowing you to record your runs and visualise your progress.

+You can create an account, input the data for each run you complete (such as date, time, and distance), and visualise your achievement each day in a bar chart made with [chart.js](http://www.chartjs.org/).

+runBucket is a work in progress.
+The following things are next on my to-do list:

+1. Migrate from sqlite to MySQL
+1. Write unit tests
+2. Write error-catching code
+2. Set up a continuous integration testing environment using Docker
+3. Push to live server

+runBucket will eventually be a live applucation, but for now you'll have enjoy it locally.
 To check it out on Unix or Linux, follow these steps:

 1. Clone this repository to a local directory: